Tuesday, July 29, 2025

 Despite these caveats, I was pleasantly surprised to see KPop Demon Hunters earnestly attempting to, without deviating too much from its predictably genre-bound plot points and setups, explore the themes germane to k-pop as an artform and an industry.
 KPop Demon Hunters transforms the pressure to maintain the façade of perfection that its characters are burdened with into one of its themes.
 Rumi’s character in particular goes through a persuasive arc of self-discovery.
 She first suspects that the demons she had been fighting might not be so “inhuman” as she had been told, and then that her identity as a demon hunter is an elaborate fabrication that does not reflect who she really is.

 As Rumi’s mentor Celine at one point pleads to her, “our faults and fears must never be seen.”
 K-pop artists who so often sing about self-love and realization of their subjectivities, “doing your own thing no matter what others say,” could feel that they are not allowed to show to the world who they really are, hiding their “faults and fears” from the public.
-In this regard, Rumi’s tentative romance with Jinu feels a lot like a camouflaged tryst between a real-life male and female k-pop artist hiding from both their companies and fans (who can be cruel and censorious under the mantra of “love”).
+In this regard, Rumi’s tentative romance with Jinu feels not unlike a camouflaged tryst between a real-life male and female k-pop artist hiding from both their companies and fans (who can be cruel and censorious beneath their mantra of “love” for their "stans").

 Just as Ryan Coogler’s Sinners, another unexpectedly thoughtful recent hit, is less of a horror film than a musical, KPop Demon is at heart a musical.
 Action sequences are reasonably well done but are not special.
 For me, these demon-fighting activities felt like obligatory connecting tissues between musical numbers, rather than the other way.
 Indeed, KDH’s real historical value may lie in its status as the first global K-pop-themed musical produced by those who clearly get what kpop is all about, rather than by those who want to ride the latter’s coattails while seeing it only as a “fad” or a factory churning out exploitable commodities.